rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 anything but a fail.

 And now the MacBook Pro.
 It too is a good piece of hardware, despite the highly shiny screen.
 The software is a little strange.

 Apple has its way of doing things, for sure, but whoever thought that displaying a new window the user just caused to be raised **behind** other windows was a good idea?

+Apple also isn't really interested in supporting power users, which is the only explanation I can come up with for having a really old version of rsync on the latest version of OSX.
+They have apparently made the decision that nobody will want to use rsync and they only need maintain a version for their own use.

 Things like that and the apparently decreasing stability of OSX leads me to look elsewhere.
 Apple has spoiled me for hardware quality, so I have to find that sort of quality along with a high resolution screen.
-Maybe I'll just try installing Linux on it.
+Maybe I'll just try installing Linux on my MacBook Pro.
 Battery life may suffer, but if it means less aggravation, bring it on.

 On the plus side, my rMBP has decided to have battery problems.
 I'll be without it for four weeks while Apple does whatever it does, at a cost of